opengsn/gsn-protocol/gsn-protocol.md

 1. Test-Only EverythingAccepted - the most naive paymaster, which simply accept requests.
   It can only be used on testnets, as it will be immediately grief by wily hackers.

 2. Whitelisting - In case the senders are known, the paymaster can whitelist the sender addresses it accepts.
-This is good if you already have an on-chain repository of known addresses (e.g, a DAO may pay for voting by the DAO participants)
+This is good if you already have an on-chain repository of known addresses (e.g, a DAO may pay for voting by the DAO participants).

-3. Off-chain verification - in many cases, an off-chain mechanism for user verification can be used, such as OUath, Email, SMS, Captcha, etc. In this case, the off-chain service will perform a verification, and sign the request.
+3. Off-chain verification - in many cases, an off-chain mechanism for user verification can be used, such as OAuth, Email, SMS, Captcha, etc. In this case, the off-chain service will perform a verification, and sign the request.
 The on-chain Paymaster will receive that signature as `approvalData`.
-The only thing the on-chain paymaster need is to know what signer addresses it supports.
+The only thing the on-chain paymaster needs to know, is what signer addresses it supports.

 4. Off-chain payment - a special case of the off-chain verification is "pay for gas": use a payment service (such as stripe or paypal), and sign the request, to be checked by the paymaster.

-5. Pay-with-token - a paymaster that manages the balance of a user, and deduct the transation cost.
-While the user doesn't need to have ETH, he does need to have the right token, which means need to set an approval for the paymaster to manage it.
+5. Pay-with-token - a paymaster that manages the balance of a user, and deducts the transation cost.
+While the user doesn't need to have ETH, he does need to have the right token, which means that the user needs to set an approval for the paymaster to withdraw from it.

 ## Rationale